-"The foolishness of God is wiser than men, and the weakness of God is stronger than men."† But Free Masonry, which is less than man, puts forth her Coptic priests to instruct pupils not to believe in a God that was born, présuming to be wiser than the apostles of Immanuel, than the teachings of the Holy Spirit.
-"When the fulness of the time was come, God sent forth his Son, made of a woman;"‡ and "the sign" eight centuries before, promised of God through Isaiah: "Behold, a virgin shall conceive, and bear a son, and call his name Immanuel," was manifested in the coming of "God with us;" whose name was called Jesus, because he should save his people from their sins.
+^u The foolishness of God is wiser than men, and the weakness of God is stronger than men."
+But Free Masonry, which is less than man, puts forth her Coptic prints to instruct pupils not to believe in a God that was horn presuming to be wiser than the apostles of ImmanueMhan the teachings of the Holy Spirit "When the fulnes? of the time was come.
+God sent forth his Son, made of a woman;"3 and "the sign" eight centuries before, promised of God through Isaiah; "Behold, a virgin shall conceive, and bear a son, and call his name Immanuel,"4 was manifested in the coming of " God with us;" whose name was called Jesus, because he should save his people from their sins.6

-"Not to believe in a God that died."
-Notwithstanding the inspiration of the Almighty speaks in this wise, "Christ was once offered to bear the sins of many," having appeared in the end of the world, "to put away sin by the sacrifice of himself;" the Lord himself, in glorious vision, declaring to his disciple, that had fallen at his feet as one bereft of life: "Fear not; I am the first and the last: I am he that liveth, and was dead, and am alive for evermore."† ven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers; all things were created by him, and for him, and he is before all things, and by him all things consist;"") even "Christ hath redeemed us from the curse of the law, being made a curse for us;" He it is "in whom we have redemption through his blood, even the forgiveness of sins, He it is by whose agony and death on the cross, "mercy and truth are met together; righteousness and peace have kissed each other."
+^u Not to believe in a God that died."
+Notwithstanding.
+Che inspiration of the Almighty speaks in this wise, " Christ was once offered to bear the sins of many," having appeared in the end of the world, " to put away sin by the sacrifice of himself;" the Lord himself, in glorious vision, declaring to his disciple, that had fallen at his feet as one bereft of life: "Fear not; Iam the first and the last: I am he that liveth, and was dead, and am alive for evermore, "8

-And by his death, "Christ is the end of the law for righteousness to every one that believeth;" He who was glorified with the Father before the world was \$\sqrt{9}\$ " Who is the image of the invisible God, the first born of every creature; (for by Him were all things created, that are in hea-
+And by his death, "Christ is the end of the law for righteousness to every one that beheveth;"9 He who was glorified with the Father before the world was; 10 " Who is the image of the invisible God, the first born of every creature; (for by Him were all things created, that are in hen-